ht93/ht93.github.io/_posts/2017-8-1-Spectral-Graph-Convolutions-For-Population-based-Disease-Prediction.md

 Graph Convolutional Networks (GCN) for brain analysis in populations, combining imaging and non-imaging data.

 ### Network Outline:
-**task**: to assign to each acquisition, corresponding to a subject and time point, a label l ∈ L describing the corresponding subject’s disease state (e.g. control or diseased).
+**Task**: to assign to each acquisition, corresponding to a subject and time point, a label l ∈ L describing the corresponding subject’s disease state (e.g. control or diseased).
-**vertex**: We represent the population as a graph where each subject is associated with an imaging feature vector and corresponds to a graph vertex.
+**Vertex**: We represent the population as a graph where each subject is associated with an imaging feature vector and corresponds to a graph vertex.
-**edge**: The graph edge weights are derived from phenotypic data, and encode the pairwise similarity between subjects and the local neighbourhood system.
+**Edge**: The graph edge weights are derived from phenotypic data, and encode the pairwise similarity between subjects and the local neighbourhood system.
 population graph’s adjacency matrix W is defined as follows:

 $$W(v,w)=Sim(S_v,S_w)\sum_{h=1}^H \rho(M_h(v),M_h(w))$$